wasakredit/woocommerce-plugin/README.txt

 2. In the text field below, enter the path to the default checkout.
 For example, in my checkout, it is the "checkout".
 If it is not the same for you, you can easily get it by activating the standard checkout and copying the uri.
 To activate it, navigate to Settings > Advanced > Page Settings > Checkout Page and select "Checkout."

 == Changelog ==
+= 2025-01-27    - version 2.6.3 =
+* Fix           - Fixed a PHP warning related to processing of API errors.
+* Tweak         - Check if the order could be found during callback handling before further processing.
+An error message will be logged if the order could not be found.
+* Tweak         - The WP log will now be used in favor of the PHP error log.

 = 2024-11-06    - version 2.6.2 =
 * Fix           - Bumped version to include previous release.